 Depending on the type of nuclear medicine exams you are undergoing, the radiotracer is either injected into a vein, swallowed or inhaled as a gas and eventually accumulates in the organ or area of your body being examined, where it gives off energy in the form of gamma rays.
 This energy is detected by a device called a gamma camera.
 These devices work together with a computer to measure the amount of radiotracer absorbed by your body to produce special pictures offering details on both the structure and function of organs and tissues.

-Russell Regional Hospital is dedicated to providing its patients with advanced technology and quality readings by radiologists.
-Nuclear medicine is a mobile unit provided by Front Range Nuclear Medicine on Fridays.
+Russell Regional Hospital is dedicated to providing its patients with advanced technology and best quality of care.

 - Cardiac Stress Test